mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 ## Choosing an Approach

-There are multiple ways to run Jupyter notebooks on the computing clusters available through ORCD.
+There are multiple ways to run Jupyter notebooks on Engaging.
 The route you choose depends on your needs and level of familiarity with high performance computing environments.

 ### OnDemand Web Portal

-The most straightforward way to run a Jupyter notebook on one of our computing clusters is to use the cluster's web portal.
-While this route is the easiest to set up, it can be limiting if you want more control over your environment or the resources allocated to your notebook.
+The most straightforward way to run a Jupyter notebook is to use Engaging's web portal.
+While this path is the easiest to set up, it can be limiting if you want more control over your environment or the resources allocated to your notebook.

 - Link to web portal:
 [https://orcd-ood.mit.edu/](https://orcd-ood.mit.edu/)